mpanighetti/dnd5e-030crc/main.md

 #### Special Traits

 _**Antimagic Susceptibility.**_ The trickered treat is incapacitated while in the area of an _antimagic field_.
-If targeted by _dispel magic_, the treat must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
+If targeted by _dispel magic_, the treat must succeed on a Constitution Saving Throw against the caster's Spell Save DC or fall unconscious for 1 minute.

 _**False Appearance.**_ While the trickered treat remains motionless and isn't flying, it is indistinguishable from a normal candy.